MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/ui/EditableProfileCardHeader/EditableProfileCardHeaderRedesigned/README.md

 };
 ```
 ## Conclusion
-The **`RedesignedEditableProfileCardHeader`** component is an integral part of the revamped profile management interface, offering users a modern and efficient way to manage profile information.
+The **`EditableProfileCardHeaderRedesigned`** component is an integral part of the revamped profile management interface, offering users a modern and efficient way to manage profile information.
 By replacing outdated UI elements with a fresh design, it aligns with the latest application standards and enhances the overall user experience.